pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

 The following topics are addressed:

-* Deprecation of Timestamp signatures.
+* Proper specification of Timestamp and Third Party Confirmation signatures.
+* Signature Type ranges and usage flags.
 * Deprecation of Signature and Key Expiration Time subpackets in favour of a new Subject Validity Period subpacket.
 * Cumulation of Signatures.
     * Unhashed Subpacket Deduplication.
 * Redundancy of Certification Signature Types.

-## Deprecation of Timestamp Signatures
+## Specification of Timestamp Signatures

 In [RFC1991](https://datatracker.ietf.org/doc/html/rfc1991), it says:

+> <40> - time stamping ("I saw this document") (*)
+> ...
 > Type <40> is intended to be a signature of a signature, as a notary seal on a signed document.

-This implies (but does not explicitly state) that a v3 0x40 sig is made by hashing a signature packet as if it were a document.
+The second statement implies that a v3 0x40 sig is made by hashing a signature packet as if it were a document.
-Alternatively, it could possibly mean a signature over an entire signed document; it is not clear.
+But the first statement implies a simple signature over an arbitrary document, just with different semantics.

-But by [RFC2440](https://datatracker.ietf.org/doc/html/rfc2440), this has changed to:
+In [RFC2440](https://datatracker.ietf.org/doc/html/rfc2440), this has changed to:

 > 0x40: Timestamp signature.
 > This signature is only meaningful for the timestamp contained in it.

-What does this mean?
-How does this differ from a standalone signature?
+This avoids the apparent contradiction of RFC1991, by not even attempting to explain the semantics.
-And there's no description of how we should construct one.
+And there's still no description of how we should construct one.

 Then [RFC4880](https://datatracker.ietf.org/doc/html/rfc4880) defines a new signature type 0x50, which is: